DuckySoLucky/hypixel-discord-chat-bridge/README.md

 The `whitelist` option determines whether the whitelist feature is enabled.
 By default, this is set to false.

-The `customWhitelist` option is an array of user usernames or UUIDs that will be added to the whitelist which already includes Guild members.
+The `whitelisted` option is an array of user usernames or UUIDs that will be added to the whitelist which already includes Guild members.
 By default, this is set to an empty array.

 The `blacklist` option determines whether the blacklist feature is enabled.
 By default, this is set to false.